companieshouse/insolvency-api/apispec/api-filing-overview.md

 All API Filing software will need to sign their users in to Companies House with one or more `scopes`.

-- `https://identity.company-information.service.gov.uk/user/profile.read` is required for API Filing and grants permission to read the users profile data.
+- `https://identity.company-information.service.gov.uk/user/profile.read` is required for all API Filing and grants permission to read the users profile data.

 Depending on the filing functionality the list of scopes may change: